Saint George and the Dragon

-In a legend, Saint George—a soldier venerated in Christianitydefeats a dragon.
+Saint George and the Dragon is a legend in which Saint George—a soldier venerated in Christianity—defeats a dragon.
 The story goes that the dragon originally extorted tribute from villagers.
-When they ran out of livestock and trinkets for the dragon, they started giving up a human tribute once a year.
-This was acceptable to the villagers until a princess was chosen as the next offering.
-The saint thereupon rescues the princess chosen as the next offering.
+When they ran out of livestock and trinkets for the dragon, they started giving up a human tribute once a day.
+One day, the princess herself was chosen as the next offering.
+As she was walking toward the dragon's cave, St. George saw her and asked her why she was crying.
+The princess told the saint about the dragon's atrocities and asked him to flee immediately, in fear that he might be killed too.
+But the saint refused to flee, slew the dragon, and rescued the princess.
 The narrative was first set in Cappadocia in the earliest sources of the 11th and 12th centuries, but transferred to Libya in the 13th-century Golden Legend.